-A complimentary copy of this book was provided by Kathleen Fuller.
+This book was provided to me by Kathleen Fuller.
 I was not required to write a positive review, and have not been compensated for this.
 All opinions are my own.

 Series: Amish Letters #2

 Published by HarperCollins Christian Publishing on August 15th 2017

 Genres: Amish & Mennonite, Christian, Clean & Wholesome, Fiction, Romance

 A letter brings him back to his Amish family.
 It will take someone truly extraordinary to make him stay.

 Roman is on the verge of leaving the Amish ways.
 Feeling confined by the strict rules, he longs to do something more with his life.
 But when things don’t go as planned, Roman’s prospects outside of the community dwindle.
 Upon learning that his beloved grandmother has died and left a letter urging him to reconcile with his brother in Birch Creek, Roman decides to return home.
 But he doesn’t plan to stay for long.

 Leanna Chupp has always made her own way in her small community of Birch Creek.
 Though some may call her unconventional—strange, even—Leanna is happy.
 Her unique outlook on life has meant she’s never had many suitors pursuing courtship, which Leanna doesn’t mind.
 She is content being single.